 Key points

-It usually relies on biometrics, a PIN or local device unlock, but that does not mean the biometric data is sent to the remote service.
-In most cases it is only used locally to unlock the credential on the device.
+It relies on biometrics, a PIN or local device unlock, but those do not travel to the remote service: they are only used locally to unlock the credential inside the device.

 Example of a passkey in a business environment